miguelalba/knime-sdk-setup/README.md

 * Eclipse might show an error "No API Baseline set".
 You can safely set the error level at ``Window -> Preferences -> Plug-in Development -> API Baselines`` to ignore.
 * Use ``git lfs clone`` in favor of ``git clone`` to clone our repositories for faster cloning.
 * In case you experience compile errors such as ``The type org.dmg.pmml.* cannot be resolved`` or ``The import org.dmg.pmml.* cannot be resolved`` please close or remove the project ``org.knime.core.pmml``.
 This project contains auto-generated classes only and is already part of the target platform.
+* If the example project contains build errors after the setup process has finished, then the resolution of the target platform hat failed.
+To fix this open the file `KNIME.target` in the project `org.knime.sdk-setup` and select `Set as Target Platform`.

 ## Links
 * [JavaDoc](https://tech.knime.org/javadoc-api)